Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 - **Semantic retrieval** — Sentence-Transformers embeddings with a FAISS index deliver fast, high-quality matches.
 - **Contextual answers** — Returns the most relevant handbook sentences with inline citations so students see the original source instantly.
 - **Optional Gemini summarisation** — With a Google Gemini API key, the assistant asks Gemini to synthesise the retrieved snippets into concise, source-cited summaries tailored to each question.
+- **Gemini fallback answers** — When the handbook lacks coverage, the assistant escalates directly to Gemini for a carefully framed best-effort reply that includes next-step guidance.
 - **Gemini-powered retrieval (optional)** — Swap the embedding backend to Gemini's `text-embedding-004` model for a deeper semantic understanding of your PDFs.
 - **Smart reranking** — Cross-encoder re-ranking plus a lexical fallback ensure low-confidence queries (like "financial aid") still surface the best-matching handbook snippets instead of generic fallbacks.
 - **Conversational UX** — Flask-powered web app with chat history, metrics, and guardrails for greetings and farewells.